muys1845/DDNSR/README.md

 # DDNSR
-D-DNSR: A Dual-Input Degradation Network For Real-World Super-Resolution
+DDNSR: A Dual-Input Degradation Network for Real-World Super-Resolution